networknt/light-rfcs/light-4j/0004-environment-variables-config.md

 ### Rationale and Alternatives
   We hope to further expand this pre-processing chain.
 Next we will try to implement a centralized configuration.
 See more details in https://github.com/jiachen1120/light-rfcs/edit/develop/light-4j/0004-environment-variables-config.md

 ### Unresolved questions
+  Adding new line into curly bracket is not supported i.e. `${\n}`